Nati-ux/A-portfolio-/README.md

 ## FEATURES

-_Welcome to "Introduction to GitHub"! :wave:_
+_Welcome to "Introduction" section! :wave:_

 **About Me Section: A brief bio and introduction.
 Technical Skills: Highlights of my expertise, including Open edX, HTML, CSS, and RESTful APIs.